OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 If you want to provide a custom plugin as jar library you need to provide a platform-dependent loader library along with the jar file.
-Therefore, use the <i>QtJambi plugin deployer tool</i> to prepare the loader library.
+Therefore, use the *QtJambi plugin deployer tool* to prepare the loader library.
 Download **qtjambi-deployer.jar** from the release of your choice along with the platform-dependent **qtjambi-deployer-native-X.jar**.
 Extract the binaries to a directory called `utilities`.
 Call the plugin